 That’s it.
 My last session is complete.
 I want to hug my counsellor for all her non-judgement support, for the boxes of tissues I’ve used up and to apologise for turning the air blue with my swearing.

-Again, just like the other Mondays at 9 pm - I get into the car, feeling exhausted of so many emotions rolling around my mind and exiting out my eyeballs.
+Again, just like the other Mondays at 9 pm – I get into the car, feeling exhausted from so many emotions rolling around my mind and exiting my eyeballs.
 But hold on, what are these feelings?
 Feels big, familiar.
 Desperation and loneliness… meet relief and proud!

 Six months later, the feeling of euphoria sweeps over me and I can’t even remember the last time I felt this.
 A wonderful sensation, one that I worked hard for and achieved.